OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Never use tx.origin
 - [ ] Every external/public function is supposed to be externally accessible
 - [ ] Every external/public function has the correct authentication
+- [ ] All initializers have onlyGovernor
+- [ ] Each method that changes access control has the correct access control

 #### Ethereum